FelixKratz/SketchyBar/README.md

 These are highly experimental features that need some work, but are included on HEAD anyways, because they do not interfere with the rest of the bar.
 ### Default Menu Bar Item Alias
 It is possible to create an alias for default menu bar items (such as MeetingBar, etc.) in sketchybar.
 This is still a bit janky though so please post the issues you encounter.
+The default menu bar can be set to autohide and this should still work.

 Important: <br>
 I highly recommend setting a wallpaper on all spaces that makes the default menu bar items appear in either the light or the dark theme consitently.